Table of Contents

 For most software companies, a bug in production is just an inconvenience but for Thoras, it can have a direct impact on their customers' infrastructure.

-"The impact to our customers if Thoras wasn't doing its job could be significant," Herrewig says.
-"Being as confident as we can possibly be that the product is rock solid and that we're being vigilant in our search for regressions is absolutely critical."
+"The impact to our customers if Thoras was not doing its job could be significant," Herrewig says.
+"Being as confident as we can possibly be that the product is rock solid and that we are being vigilant in our search for regressions is absolutely critical."

-That need for confidence is what pushed Thoras to invest heavily in end-to-end testing and ultimately to choose Testkube.
+That need for confidence is what pushed Thoras to invest heavily in end-to-end testing, and what led them to Testkube.

 When traditional test runners fall short

 Validating a product like Thoras requires more than unit tests or simple integration checks.
 It means spinning up realistic cluster states, deploying actual workloads, applying complex resource configurations, and verifying multi-step system behaviors end to end.
-Traditional CI runners aren't built for that.
-They execute scripts; they don't understand Kubernetes.
+Traditional CI runners are not built for that.
+They execute scripts; they do not understand Kubernetes.

 "We needed a tool that would allow us to orchestrate complex end to end tests for Kubernetes workloads," Herrewig explains.
 "Since Testkube is literally built for running on Kubernetes, it was really the perfect fit."